osankur/pono/README-rt.md

     pono -e ind --smt-solver cvc5 -ta-unit --witness samples/rtc/simple_ta_2_int.vmt

 Here, no counterexample is found since it is not possible to violate the property by taking discrete transitions with unit delays.
+Note that unit-delay semantics is slower to analyze in general because it generates a great number of disctinct intermediate states.

 ## Checking RT-Consistency
 RT-Consistency check is relevant both for Boolean systems and timed automata.
 Three engines can be used to check rt-consistency: bmc, ind, and ic3ia.

-BMC or k-induction can be used out of the box using a solver supporting quantifiers (CVC5).
+BMC or k-induction can be used out of the box using a solver supporting quantifiers (such as CVC5).
 Specifying the `--rt-consistency` option will rewrite the property `P` given in the input file as

     Qprop = ~(P(X) /\ ∀ Y. ∀I. T(X, I, Y) -> ~P(Y))